devthiago/hold-the-jokes/.github/ISSUE_TEMPLATE/joke-report.md

 ---

-TOLD HERE THE JOKE TOLD BY THIAGO
+TELL US THE JOKE TOLD BY THIAGO